NavadeepGaneshU/Arduino-Projects/README.md

 # Arduino-Projects
-Here are set of some intresting projects executed with Arduino hardware and ESPRESSIF SoC chipsets.
+Here are set of some interesting projects executed with Arduino hardware and ESPRESSIF SoC chipsets.